Kosmokleaner/DirectXShaderCompilerWiki/Shader-Model-6.4.md

 `float dot2add( half2 a, half2 b, float acc );`

  A 2-dimensional floating point dot product of half2 vectors with add.
 Multiplies the elements of the two half-precision float input vectors together and sums the results into the 32-bit float accumulator.
 These instructions operate within a single 32-bit wide SIMD lane.
 The inputs are 16-bit quantities packed into the same lane.
-This is not considered a ‘fused’ operation, and so need not emit INF due to fp16 overflow unless the [precise] flag is set.
+This is not considered a ‘fused’ operation, and so need not emit INF due to fp16 overflow unless the `precise` declaration is used.

 This covered under the low-precision feature bit (indicating native half and short support).